mxagar/generative_ai_book/BookNotes.md

 Additionally, `e_t` is exactly what the U-Net model is trying to output given `b_t` and the noisy image!

-Diffusion schedules vary the signal and noise ratios in such a way that
+Diffusion schedules vary the signal and noise ratios in such a way that during training

 - the signal ratio decreases (i.e., increase the value of `t` in `m(a_t)`) from `1-offset` to 0 following a cosine function
 - and the noise ratio increases from `offset` to 1 folllowing the complementary cosine function.

+During inference or image generation the schedule is reversed.

 The **reverse diffusion** function `p` removes noise between two consecutive noisy images (`x_(t) -> x_(t-1)`); it has this form: